vpnhood/VpnHood/README.md

 ## Installation
 1. Init the database to a local db
-2. Sync the database to a remote with compare
+2. Sync the database to a remote with sql compare
+3. Configure Connection in appsettings.json and publish

 --- Old